rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://en.wikipedia.org/wiki/Negative_utilitarianism">Negative utilitarianism</a> - A philosophical view that puts greater importance on the reduction of suffering, rather than, or in preference to the maximising of welfare.

-<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/importance-neglectedness-tractability/">Neglectedness (Uncrowdedness)</a> - A value to consider in prioritisation, where the cause area or intervention is neglected if it receives minimal attention from people, or is underfunded.
+<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/importance-neglectedness-tractability/">Neglectedness (Uncrowdedness)</a> - A factor to consider in cause prioritisation: A cause area or intervention is neglected if it receives minimal attention, or is underfunded.

-<a target="_blank" href="https://plato.stanford.edu/entries/nonidentity-problem/">Non-identity problem</a> - An issue that arises when deciding how to value future lives, whereby the actual life we are considering will not be the exact same life from one action we take to another.
-That is, the exact person would not have existed if we had not taken a specific action, and even if their life is less good than another life might have been if we had taken a different action, can we say that they have been harmed, when the other option was to not exist at all?
+<a target="_blank" href="https://plato.stanford.edu/entries/nonidentity-problem/">Non-identity problem</a> - An issue that arises when deciding how to value future lives, whereby a given future life will not be the same life if we take one action as opposed to another.
+That is, where the action we take or don’t take will affect which specific future person(s) come to exist.
+On some philosophical views this makes it difficult to compare the outcomes of taking or not taking the action, as even if the life of the person in question will be less good than another life might have been if we had taken a different action, it is hard to say that they have been harmed, as the other option was for them not to exist at all.

 <a name="O"></a>